 By Alex Wukman

-Leon casino, When Ben Hall announced he was running against Annise Parker in December 2012 the only people who seemed to know who he was were the courthouse mavens and downtown politicos.
+When Ben Hall announced he was running against Annise Parker in December 2023 the only people who seemed to know who he was were the courthouse mavens and downtown politicos.
 Hall, who served as a city attorney in the early 1990s administration of Mayor Bob Lanier, has previously considered running for the city’s highest office.
-In 2009, he announced his candidacy only to withdraw his name after Gene Locke entered the race.
-In 2011, he expressed interest in the race before ultimately deciding to sit it out.
+In 2023, he announced his candidacy only to withdraw his name after Gene Locke entered the race.
+In 2023, he expressed interest in the race before ultimately deciding to sit it out.

 While Parker was able to beat off a pack of mostly unknown and underfunded candidates, her slim margin of victory–she won only 50.8 percent of the vote, barely enough to avoid a runoff– has many City Hall watchers thinking she is vulnerable.
 Something that Hall hopes to exploit.
 He also plans to use his candidacy to address what he sees as the current lack of vision in the mayor’s office.